thefungiz/nebmyco/src/pages/events/2022-02-19-How-to-Grow-Edible-Mushrooms-Workshop-with-Luke-Norris.md

 Luke Norris is a professional beekeeper.
 He is the Apiary Manager at UNL Bee Lab.
 He has been a hobby mycologist since 2016.
 He grows edible and medicinal mushrooms as a hobby and likes to go foraging for wild mushrooms.

 ![Luke Norris](/img/people/luke-norris.webp "Luke Norris")

+This event is provided to the public for free by the Nebraska Mycological Society.

+NMS is a donation-fueled, non-profit organization.
+If you find that this event brings value to your mycology experience, please consider donating!
+Even small donations make a big difference in continuing myco-related education and community building in our state of Nebraska.
+Mush love!